TumeloKonaite/Support_Agent/README.md

 ## Development Notes

 - Keep runtime business content in `data/business_profile.json` and `data/knowledge.json`.
+- Treat the JSON files in `data/` as the main customization layer for each fork.
 - Keep local secrets in `.env`; `.env` is ignored by Git.
 - Keep generated or test conversation transcripts in `data/conversations/`.
 - The app entry point for the API is `src.app.main:app`.